-Policy 13.14.1 - Enable water transportation activities where adverse effects on the coastal environment are avoided remedied or mitigated.
+Policy 13.14.1 - Enable water transportation activities where these do not have an adverse effects on the coastal environment are avoided remedied or mitigated.

 Due to the nature of Marlborough's coastal marine area (the extensive sheltered waterways of the Marlborough Sounds) and its central location within New Zealand, a number of water transportation activities have been in operation here for some time.
-It is important that provision is made to enable the activities identified in Objective 13.14 to continue where there is minor adverse impact on the coastal environment.
+It is important that provision is made to enable the activities identified in Objective 13.14 to continue where there is littleminor adverse impact on the coastal environment.

-Policy 13.14.2 - The strategic importance of areas of the Marlborough Sounds as a transportation route for inter-island shipping will be recognised as a 'National Transportation Area'.
+Policy 13.14.2 - The strategic importance of areas of the Marlborough Sounds as a transportation route for inter-island shipping will be recognised as a 'National Transportation Route'.

 The use of areas within the Marlborough Sounds for shipping provides a particularly important transport link between the North and South Islands.
-Tory Channel/Kura Te Au and Queen Charlotte Sound/Tōtaranui comprise a transportation area of national significance for shipping activity.
-It is therefore important to recognise the strategic importance of this area and the need for it to be sustainably managed.
-This area has been identified by the Council in the MEP as a 'National Transportation Area' and rules apply to ships operating within this area.
+Tory Channel/Kura Te Au and inner Queen Charlotte SoundTotaranui comprise a transportation route of national significance for shipping activity.
+It is therefore important to recognise the strategic importance of this route and the need for it to be sustainably managed.
+This route has been identified by the Council in the MEP as a 'National Transportation Route' and rules apply to ships operating along this route.